Diversity at Marquette Law: Rising Stars

-Kristina Minor, '13, is the Associate Athletic Director for Compliance at Northwestern University.
-She serves on the NCAA Division I Committee for Legislative Relief and NAAC Membership/Awards Committee.
+Kristina Minor, '13, , is the Associate Athletic Director for Compliance at Northwestern University.
+She serves as the Vice Chair for both the NCAA Division I Committee for Legislative Relief and NAAC Membership/Awards Committee.

 Nida Shakir, '13, is an associate in the Chicago office of Husch Blackwell LLP where she focuses her practice on all aspects of real estate transactions.

-Christian Bray, L'14, currently serves as the Associate Director of Athletics for Compliance at Harvard University and previously worked as the Assistant Athletic Director for Compliance at Yale University.
+Christian Bray, L'14, currently serves as the Associate Director of Athletics and Senior Woman Administrator at Harvard University and previously worked as the Assistant Athletic Director for Compliance at Yale University.

 Julia Bradley, '15, is a Human Resources Officer at District of Columbia Department of Human Resources where she works with the DC Retirement system.
 Prior to this, she supervised the centralized intake unit for the DC Office of Human Rights, the sole civil rights enforcement agency for the District.